Nusa Islands Itinerary: Ultimate Nusa Islands Guide for 4 Days (2026)

-This Nusa Islands guide provides you with a 4-day Nusa Islands itinerary for all three islands, including 2 days on Nusa Penida and 2 days on Nusa Lembongan and Ceningan.
-Enjoy the island life!
+This Nusa Islands guide includes a practical 4-day Nusa Islands itinerary covering all three islands, with 2 days in Nusa Penida and 2 days in Nusa Lembongan and Nusa Ceningan.
+It gives you a good mix of adventure, viewpoints, beach time, and relaxed island moments.

 Getting to the Nusa Islands